smcurrey528/crud-express/README.md

 ## Goal

-Similar to todays' `board-games` lab, create a homepage that displays all the buildings in the database.
+Create a homepage that displays all the buildings in the database.

 The database folder contains properties about notable architectural buildings around the world that you will render as a list to the page.

+Remember: the command to run schema and seed is ```psql -f <file-name>```

 ## 🚀 Your homework submission should include:

 - A pull request created on _this repo_.
-- This homework is due 🚨 11PM TONIGHT 6/12 🚨
+- This homework is due 🚨 11PM TONIGHT 11/1 🚨